Tips to deal with fruit fly nuisance

 In the compost bin

-• If there is a problem, add more carbon-rich materials (woody garden waste/shredded paper/cardboard/wood chips), and mix in well so that any food waste is covered.
+• Add more carbon-rich materials (woody garden waste/shredded paper/cardboard/wood chips), and mix in well so that any food waste is covered.

 • Top the contents with a layer of fresh soil.